 This program is intended for international students who are enrolled in the undergraduate level at their home institution.
 This program will enable students to deepen their understanding of Japanese culture and society as well as improving their Japanese language proficiency.

-Admitted exchange students will be placed either in the Faculty of Education, Economics, Data Science and will take regular undergraduate courses as well as Japanese language courses offered by Institute for International Affairs.
+Admitted exchange students will be placed either in the Faculty of Education or Economics and will take regular undergraduate courses as well as Japanese language courses offered by Institute for International Affairs.

 2． Short-Term Exchange Program (Graduate Level)